How to Choose the Best Wine Cooler

-|Purpose:||To cool wine to its ideal temperature||To store a variety of food|
+|Purpose:||To cool wine to its optimal serving temperature||To store different varieties of food|

-|Humidity:||Ideal humidity level for wine is 30% - 40% and you can get it from wine coolers||Humidity level is equal or less than 10%|
+|Humidity:||Ideal humidity level for wine is 30% - 40% which you may get with wine coolers||Humidity level is equal to or less than 10%|

 |Capacity:||Depends on your wine cooler||Depends on the amount of food inside|

-|Size:||Available in different sizes||Usually available in its standard size meant for your kitchen|
+|Size:||Available in different sizes||Typically available in its standard size meant for kitchens|

-|Price:||Wine coolers are usually cheaper than standard refrigerators||More expensive than a standard wine cooler|
+|Price:||Usually cheaper than standard refrigerators||More expensive than standard wine coolers|